-For this stuffing recipe you’ll need to use ground sausage (mince).
-Ground sausage is often sold with various flavors.
+For this stuffing recipe, you’ll need to use ground sausage (mince).
+Ground sausage is often sold in various flavors.
 You can use a mild country sausage Italian sausage, maple sausage, or even a spicy sausage.
 Any sausage that you think would blend well with the flavors here will work.

 Can I use dried herbs?

-You can use dried herbs, but to achieve the best flavor for this delicious dish, we highly recommend using fresh.
-If you opt for dried herbs, be sure you use a third of the amount, or about a teaspoon.
+You can use dried herbs, but to achieve the best flavor for this delicious dish we highly recommend using fresh herbs.
+If you opt for dried herbs, be sure you use one-third of the amount or about 1 teaspoon.
 Also, you can add other fresh herbs of your choice.
 In fact, if you love the flavor of parsley, throw it in and you’ve got yourself a legendary Simon and Garfunkle stuffing to sing about.